Do you have a love-hate relationship with the holidays?

 Maybe you’re rolling your eyes a little because this one is so cliché.
 Despite how commonplace the idea is, have you ever really fell into it?

 Gift giving during the holidays doesn’t have to be about spending lots of money or getting the newest and best thing.
-Sometimes, a handwritten love letter means more than a $100 bouquet of flowers.
+Sometimes, a handwritten love letter means more than a $100 charm for her necklace.

 If we dissect the pleasures of gift giving, you’ll notice that full, open, honest love truly is the greatest gift of all.